 (OWP) Four-Week Invitational Summer Institute

-The Summer Institute provides a supportive, dialogic environment in which to explore possibilities as writers, teachers, and leaders.
-The theory and practice of writing are examined through individual demonstrations, readings and discussion of current research, writing, and sharing in writing response groups.
-Participants write often, learn from colleagues, and hone their teaching practice in order to improve writing content, skills, and voice for students K-12.
+The Summer Institute provides a supportive, dialogic environment in which to explore possibilities as writers, teachers and leaders.
+The theory and practice of writing are examined through individual demonstrations, reading, and discussion of current research, writing, and sharing in writing response groups.

 Twenty-five K-12 participants from across content areas develop their leadership potential for a variety of roles, including local school/district reform efforts that support the education and success of all of Oregon’s diverse student population.
 Social justice and social action scaffold the experience in an attempt to embrace democratic ideals.

-Participants must submit an application (download below) to be accepted into this program.
+Participants must submit an application to be accepted into this program.

-Early decision applications are due March 15, 2013.
+Applications due: April 15, 2012.
 Interviews begin March 19 and continue as needed.
-Selected participants will be notified by April 20, 2013, or sooner.
+Selected participants will be notified by April 20, 2012, or sooner.

 Time: 9 a.m.-4 p.m.

-Instructors: Linda Christensen, M.Ed., OWP Director, and Katharine Johnson, M.A.T., OWP Co-Director
+Instructors: Linda Christensen, M.Ed., OWP Director, and Mark Hansen, M.A.T., OWP Co-Director